 The two stylised buds or flowers emerging beside the leaves are set, one with a sapphire cabochon and the other with a tiny pearl.

-The pendant is on a 9 ct. gold necklace chain decorated at intervals with spirals and balls, which has a barrel type clasp.
+The pendant is on a 15 ct. gold necklace chain which has a length of approximately 57 cms.